China vs India vs Pakistan: Best Sourcing Country (2026)

 Is Chinese clothing better quality than Indian or Pakistani?

 Not consistently.
 Chinese tier-1 export factories deliver world-class finishing, especially on synthetics.
 Below tier-1, defect rates climb to 5-12% in our placements.
 Pakistani tier-1 mills run 2-3.5% defect rates on cotton thanks to vertical integration.
 Indian tier-1 units run 2.5-4.5% with the world's best hand-finishing.
-India hosts 1,452 GOTS-certified facilities (GOTS, 2023).
+India holds the largest GOTS-certified manufacturing base of any country (GOTS, 2023).

 What is the minimum order quantity in China, India, and Pakistan?